DIY-Recording-Equipment/diyre-libdoc/old guides/gbus.md

 {% lightbox '/assets/gbus/gbus-sorting-1.1.pdf', 'md' %}

-To identify and keep track of every part in the kit, download and print the <a href="%base_url%/assets/gbus/gbus-sorting-1.1.pdf" target="_blank">Resistor Sorting Sheet (PDF)</a>.
+To identify and keep track of every part in the kit, download and print the [Resistor Sorting Sheet (PDF)](/assets/gbus/gbus-sorting-1.1.pdf).

 ## Interactive Build Map
 ---

 {% lightbox 'https://maps.diy.re/gbus/', 'md' %}

-To easily find parts and keep track of which ones you have populated, use the <a href="https://maps.diy.re/gbus/">G Bus Interactive Build Map</a>.
+To easily find parts and keep track of which ones you have populated, use the [G Bus Interactive Build Map](https://maps.diy.re/gbus/).

 ## Bypass Capacitors and IC Sockets (Bag 1) {.step}
 This is the only section of the guide that does not correspond to a certain circuit block.
 Since every block contains these parts, we'll save time by populating the entire board with these first.